Diamonds & Rust in the Bullring

 Diamonds & Rust in the Bullring is a Joan Baez album, recorded live in the bullring of Bilbao, Spain.
 It featured twelve songs, six of which were performed in English, five in Spanish and one - "Txoria Txori" - in Basque.
-Most of the songs had been performed and recorded by Baez previously, with the exception of Leonard Cohen's "Famous Blue Raincoat", Sting's " Ellas Dancen Solas" and the aforementioned Basque number.
+Most of the songs had been performed and recorded by Baez previously, with the exception of Leonard Cohen's "Famous Blue Raincoat", Sting's "Ellas Danzan Solas" and the aforementioned Basque number.

 "Gracias a la Vida" is a duet with singer Mercedes Sosa.